 The Rule of Thirds is a simplified version of the golden mean, but, luckily, the ratio of 1:1.168 is already very close to 35mm film and digital camera dimensions.
 This means you can arrange the main figures right in the camera without having to adjust the image size.
 It might not be as precise as the golden ratio, but it’s a quick way to get the job done!

 Divide your image vertically and horizontally to 1:1:1 and align the action to one of the four intersections.
-This creates a dynamic photo with eye-pleasing tension—perfect for luring people into your online portfolio.
+This creates a dynamic photo with eye-pleasing tension—perfect for luring people into your online portfolio website.

 We’ve been using the golden ratio as a means of determining composition, but did you know those numbers can also be used to flesh out typographical hierarchy?